jgumoes/CaptivePortal/README.md

 # Test Portal
-this portal uses a fetch request to get the network ssids. it's probably not necessary, because the ESPAsyncWebServer docs say the loops should be possible in the templates, but it's nice to know that it works for the alarm clock.
+There is a Ruby Test Server for making changes to config.html.
+Once the html file is known to work, the server-side code is implemented on the microcontroller in C++.
 ## running the test server
 to run the test server:
 ```sh